kdcio/api-gw-resp/README.md

 8. NOT_FOUND
 9. CONFLICT
 10. SERVER_ERROR
-11. GET (alias of OK)
-12. POST (alias of CREATED)
-13. PUT (alias of NO_CONTENT)
-14. DELETE (alias of NO_CONTENT)
-15. ERROR - This will auto detect which error code to send based on the message.
+11. ERROR - This will auto detect which error code to send based on the message.

 ## API